Michael-Hensley/GitHub-Downloader-Capstone/README.md

     - Solution: make sure the chromedriver is the right version and in the same directory as the scripts
 - Element not found error in selenium
     - Solution: close other chrome browsers; having multiple open can slow down the browser we are using, causing errors
+- Other errors
+    - Make sure to open the folder containing the scripts, not just the single main script

 ## Program Flow
 ![Sequence Diagram](https://github.com/Michael-Hensley/GitHub-Downloader-Capstone/blob/main/Modeling/Sequence%20Diagram.jpeg)